syongu/Moneyball---Pitching-Predictor/README.md

 Baseball is hard.
 With pithces flying across the home plate in 0.45 seconds, hitters have only [50 milliseconds](https://entertainment.howstuffworks.com/physics-of-baseball3.htm) to think.
 As per Ted Williams, ["Baseball is the only field of endeavor where a man can succeed three times out of 10 and be considered a good performer."](https://www.washingtonpost.com/archive/lifestyle/2000/04/03/baseballs-lessons-for-life/782ab98d-e68b-4f3c-bda8-9c7bdd811c24/)If there's a way to help hitters find pattern between pitches, they can prepare in advance and comfortably swing at the pitches they like.

 ### Impact of the project
 In 2019, Houston Astros were found cheating by stealing signals with prohibited devices in 2017 & 2018 season.
 They decoded the messsage and delivered the information to players at-bat [by banging on a trash can](https://en.wikipedia.org/wiki/Houston_Astros_sign_stealing_scandal#:~:text=The%20investigation%20found%20no%20evidence,picks%20in%202020%20and%202021.)to tell the batter what type of pitch was coming next.
-As punishment, The Astros were find 5 millions and lost two first-round draft picks.
+As punishment, The Astros were fined 5 millions and lost two first-round draft picks.
 What if, we can tell what the next pitch is without stealing signals?

 ### How to tackle the problem area(legally)
 First, each pitches only have 2-3 types of the pitches that they are good at.
 We can examine the data at at-bat level, game level and player level to find: